decentral1se/tasty-discover/README.md

 become a good Tasty framework citizen which enables Haskellers to write less test boilerplate.

+You can see `tasty-discover` in action with the minimal test project I created [here][minimalsetup].

 This package is largely based on the good work of other Haskellers.
 See the details [in a section below](https://github.com/lwm/tasty-discover/#standing-on-the-shoulders-of-other-haskellers).